-A Free spirited Maverick.
-Upam draws from his everyday experiences, thinks, meditates on what he is thinking about, and transmutes these thoughts and experiences into artefacts as well.
+a free spirited Maverick. upam draws from his everyday experiences, thinks, meditates on what he is thinking about, and transmutes these thoughts and experiences into artefacts as well.
 Cultures, Cosmos, and Consciousness awe him, and the intricacy with which these three co-exist, keeps him curious.
-Curiosity keeps him inspired, “Look around and you’ll realise that there is much yet to know, and the best part is, to question it all, time and again”.
-He identifies Art as a way to store and mark time; sequentially, a mode of speculation about the multidimensional world we inhabit.
+Curiosity keeps him inspired, “Look around and you’ll realise that there is much yet to grasp, and the best part is, to question it all, time and again”. he identifies art as a medium to form Associations between the Real and the Sur-Real, between the Innate to the Acquired; acting as a means where speculation about the multidimensional nature of our world takes place. sequentially, giving rise to elements of storytelling.
 He is currently at the Ecole supérieure des beaux-arts de Nantes Métropole, Nantes, France.

 During the process of research and production new spheres of interest arise and lead to the next body of work.’